smallmultiples/emotion-sandbox/README.md

 ## Advanced use

-The default component is a wrapper around emotion's [CacheProvider](https://emotion.sh/docs/cache-provider).
+`StyleSandbox` is a wrapper around emotion's [CacheProvider](https://emotion.sh/docs/cache-provider).

-If you need to configure `CacheProvider`, here's a more manual setup:
+If you need to configure `CacheProvider` separately, here's a more manual setup:

 ```
 import { CacheProvider } from "@emotion/core";